The Bankrate promise

 Frequently asked questions

 Everyone’s situation is different and purchasing any kind of insurance policy is a highly individualized decision.
-That said, renters insurance does typically offer quite a bit of coverage for a relatively low cost.
+Renters insurance is not required by law in any state, but a landlord has the right to require tenants to purchase a policy.
+However, even if you are not required to carry coverage, renters insurance does typically offer quite a bit of coverage for a relatively low cost.
 If your budget is particularly tight, you may be able to take advantage of discounts to lower the cost of a renters insurance policy while still getting valuable coverages.

-Because there are so many renters insurance companies on the market, you may not know where to start your insurance search.
-Determining what kind of coverages you need and what features you want — like a digital app, 24/7 customer service or a live agent — may help you to find companies that fit your needs.
+Because there are several insurers that offer renters on the market, you may not know where to start your search.
+Determining what kind of coverages you need and what features you want — like a digital app, 24/7 customer service or a live agent — may help you to find carriers that fit your needs.
 You can then request quotes from several companies to compare prices, coverages, discounts and features.